Do you need help creating an organized desk in your office or workspace?

 Here are some tips to help you organize the files on your desk:

-Store files in an organizer.
+Store files in an organizer

 Don’t have a file organizer?
 Now’s the time to get one!
 Not only does an organizer keep things tidy, but it also limits the amount of files you can have sitting on top of your desk at any time.
 Choose a horizontal or vertical organizer made of your favorite material, be it plastic, wood, or metal.

-Keep active files on top of your desk.
+Keep active files on top of your desk

-Go through the files on your desk.
+Next, go through the files on your desk.
 Which are active and which are inactive?
 Current files should stay at your desk, while inactive files should be placed in archived storage.
 Work in a shared space?
 You may want to reconsider keeping highly sensitive documents on top of your desk.
 Lock these documents in a secure filing cabinet or drawer instead.

-Create a storage system.
+Create a storage system

 It doesn’t matter how you organize your files, so long as the system makes sense to you.
-Alphabetize, group similar file types together (i.e. client files with client files), or assign areas of your organizer for specific files.
+Alphabetize, group similar file types together (i.e. client files with client files).
+Or assign areas of your organizer for specific files.
 You may want to label the different sections of your organizer to help you remember which files go where.

-Make it easy to dispose of old and unneeded files.
+Make it easy to dispose of old and unneeded files

-Place a recycling bin, basket or box near your desk for easy disposal of non-confidential files.
+Finally, place a recycling bin, basket or box near your desk for easy disposal of non-confidential files.
 Install a shredder nearby to take care of confidential and/or personal files.

 Assemble a reference binder